utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 The satellite changes the DAC setpoints that control the EPS heaters for the batteries.

 - Message type - 0x10
-- Argument 1 - Setpoint 1 (12 bits)
+- Argument 1 - 0 or 1
-- Argument 2 - Setpoint 2 (12 bits)
+- Argument 2 - Setpoint (12 bits)

 Set PAY Heater DAC Setpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^